bcnmy/docs/docs/Account/methods.md

         maxFeePerGas?: BigNumberish;
         maxPriorityFeePerGas?: BigNumberish;
         paymasterData?: string;
-        signature?: string; // todo - add the definition }
+        signature?: string;
+      }
       ```

-  2. skipBundlerGasEstimation (`boolean`): This boolean param can be set to false to skip some Gas Estimations on the bundler which can help with reducing latency on requests.
+  2. skipBundlerGasEstimation (`boolean`): This parameter allows one to manage gas estimations more efficiently depending on the transactions.
+By default, it's set to true, which means if a paymaster is present, gas estimations are done on the paymaster side to facilitate gasless transactions.

   3. params (`ModuleInfo`): One can use this param to pass session validation module parameters.
 Refer to the tutorial to learn more about the session keys.